 - Shortness of breath or difficulty breathing.

-- Muscle pain.
+- Muscle or body aches.

 - Sore throat.

-When to seek immediate medical attention
+When to seek medical attention

 - Trouble breathing.